andrei-polukhin/pgdbtemplate/docs/CONTRIBUTING.md

-# Contributing to pgdbtemplate
+# Contributing to `pgdbtemplate`

-We welcome contributions to pgdbtemplate!
+We welcome contributions to `pgdbtemplate`!
 This document provides guidelines for contributing to the project.

 ## Getting Started